-- 5.26 Mineral development has the potential to impact upon surface water features (e.g., rivers, ditches, lakes etc), groundwater levels and groundwater movement and to affect areas at risk of flooding.
-It is important that all such potential impacts are investigated and addressed. - 5.27 The Technical Guidance to the National Planning Policy Framework sets out national guidance to be followed in relation to flood risk.
-It requires the sequential and exception tests to be applied in relation to mineral development proposed in areas at risk from flooding, albeit that sand & gravel working is 'water compatible development' and mineral working and processing is 'less vulnerable' to flood risk.
-The MPA will apply this guidance when assessing and determining planning applications for proposed mineral and associated development in flood risk areas. - 5.28 As stated earlier in the supporting text on policy S12, Essex County Council has a strategic role in overseeing the management of local flood risk, that is flooding from surface water runoff, groundwater and ordinary watercourses.
-Its powers now include working with organisations such as the Environment Agency and water companies and developing surface water management plans for managing surface runoff, groundwater and ordinary watercourses throughout Essex.
+5.25 Minerals development has the potential to impact upon surface water features such as rivers, ditches and lakes, groundwater levels, groundwater movement and has the potential to affect areas at risk of flooding.
+It is important that all such potential impacts are investigated and addressed.

+5.26 The Technical Guidance to the NPPF sets out national guidance to be followed in relation to flood risk.
+It requires that the sequential and exception tests are applied in relation to minerals development proposed in areas at risk from flooding although sand and gravel working is 'water compatible development' and mineral working and processing is 'less vulnerable' to flood risk.
+The MPA will apply this guidance when assessing and determining planning applications for proposed minerals development in flood risk areas.

+5.27 As stated earlier in the supporting text of Policy S12, Essex County Council has a strategic role in overseeing the management of local flood risk, that is flooding from surface water runoff, groundwater and ordinary watercourses.
+Its powers now include working with organisations such as the Environment Agency and water companies and developing Surface Water Management Plans for managing surface runoff, groundwater and ordinary watercourses.
 It must also be ensured that developments drain in a manner which does not increase flood risk elsewhere, as well as trying to reduce the overall risk of flooding wherever possible.
-A number of inter-related Flood & Water Management Strategies have been produced in Essex seeking to improve our understanding of surface water flood risk with the ultimate aim of reducing risk where possible.
+A number of inter-related flood and water management strategies have been produced in Essex which seek to improve our understanding of surface water flood risk with the ultimate aim of reducing risk where possible.
 These include the Preliminary Flood Risk Assessment and Surface Water Management Plans.

-- 5.29 The location of Preferred Sites for future mineral development proposed in this Plan has been informed at all stages by a Strategic Flood Risk Assessment (SFRA).
-Those proposing to develop in these Preferred Sites should refer to the SFRA and the Technical Guidance to the NPPF when preparing their proposals.
-It may be necessary to include flood management measures in the proposal, including an adequate surface water drainage strategy. - 5.30 To prevent an increase in flood risk it is necessary to maintain the capacity of the floodplain and the free flow of floodwater.
-Increased risks of flooding associated with mineral working can be avoided by: - Ensuring there is no net loss of floodplain storage area, - Managing the rate of surface water run-off from the site and releasing surface water run-off at an appropriate rate and volume to a watercourse or sewer, - Meeting the National and Local principles/standards for SuDS design, - Ensuring that floodwater flows are not obstructed or impeded by earth bunds, ancillary structures and stockpiles.
+5.28 The location of Preferred and Reserve Sites for future minerals development proposed in this Plan has been informed at all stages by a Strategic Flood Risk Assessment (SFRA).
+Those proposing to develop in these Preferred or Reserve Sites should refer to the SFRA and the Technical Guidance to the NPPF when preparing their proposals.
+It may be necessary to include flood management measures in the proposal, including an adequate surface water drainage strategy.

+5.29 To prevent an increase in flood risk it is necessary to maintain the capacity of the floodplain and the free flow of floodwater.
+Increased risks of flooding associated with mineral working can be avoided by:

+- Ensuring there is no net loss of floodplain storage area, - Managing the rate of surface water run-off from the site and releasing surface water run-off at an appropriate rate and volume to a watercourse or sewer, - Meeting the National and Local principles/ standards for SuDS design, - Ensuring that floodwater flows are not obstructed or impeded by earth bunds, ancillary structures or stockpiles.

-There may also be the potential to provide additional flood storage areas and therefore reduce flood risk in the surrounding area.
+5.30 There may also be the potential to provide additional flood storage areas and therefore reduce flood risk in the surrounding area.